Geetal28/open_university_vle/README.md

 Recursive Feature Elimination (RFE) was applied to identify the top 10 most informative features.
 The final logistic regression model achieved:

   - Accuracy: 77.3%
   - Precision: 77.2%
   - Recall: 77.4%
   - F1 Score: 77.2%

 These metrics indicate a well-balanced and moderately accurate model for classification tasks.

 ## Key Findings

-Students who interact more with the VLE tend to perform better academically.
+ - Students who interact more with the VLE tend to perform better academically.
-Demographic factors such as education level, age band, and socio-economic status significantly affect outcomes.
+ - Demographic factors such as education level, age band, and socio-economic status significantly affect outcomes.
-Certain modules (e.g., "FFF") are associated with higher failure rates and require additional support interventions.
+ - Certain modules (e.g., "FFF") are associated with higher failure rates and require additional support interventions.
-Students with disabilities or lower educational backgrounds are more likely to struggle, highlighting areas for inclusive learning support.
+ - Students with disabilities or lower educational backgrounds are more likely to struggle, highlighting areas for inclusive learning support.

 ## Limitations

   - Imbalance between Pass and Fail labels could affect model generalization.
   - The interaction data (sum_click) does not differentiate between meaningful engagement and passive clicks.
   - The project is based solely on Open University data; conclusions may not generalize to other institutions.
   - Due to GitHub limitations, not all raw data can be hosted directly in the repository.

 ## License and Attribution

-Dataset: Open University Learning Analytics Dataset (OULAD)
+-Dataset: Open University Learning Analytics Dataset (OULAD)
-Author: This project was completed for academic assessment within the MSc programme.
+-Author: This project was completed for academic assessment within the MSc programme.